 Lobby with double sofa bed.
 Spacious beamed living room with wood-burning stove, cathedral ceiling, panoramic windows and doors to terrace.
 Sitting room with floor-to-ceiling glass doors and windows to terrace and garden.
 Spacious kitchen with extensive dining area and panoramic views of the garden and grounds.
 Double bedroom with TV and en-suite bathroom with over-bath shower and toilet.
 Wet room and toilet with disabled access, shower seat and grab rails.

 Wood-burning stove - initial fuel included, thereafter available locally.
 Electricity, full underfloor air source heat pump central heating, bed linen and towels included.
 Travel cot and highchair.
 Two freesat TVs (one 65" Smart TV).
 Microwave.
 Washing machine.
 Dishwasher.
 Fridge/freezer.
 Wi-fi.
 Walled patio garden with furniture, croquet lawn, outdoor games and orchard.
 Gas BBQ.
 Fire pit.
 Ample parking with disabled access.
+Electric vehicle charging point.
 Welcome pack.
 No smoking.
 Wheelchair access.
 Please note: Raised fountain in the garden.
 Unfenced stream in the lower orchard, open duck pond in the fenced upper orchard, and unfenced pond in the private Longbarn garden.

 What you need to know